gramineproject/gramine/Documentation/sgx-intro.rst

 .. highlight:: sh

-Gramine supports running Linux applications using the :term:`Intel SGX <SGX>` (Software Guard Extensions) technology (we sometimes call this version **Gramine-SGX**).
-With Intel SGX, applications are secured in hardware-encrypted memory regions (called SGX enclaves).
-SGX protects code and data in the enclave against privileged software attacks and against physical attacks on the hardware off the CPU package (e.g., cold-boot attacks on RAM).
-Gramine is able to run unmodified applications inside SGX enclaves, without the toll of manually porting the application to the SGX environment.
+The Gramine project uses the :term:`Intel SGX <SGX>` (Software Guard Extensions) technology to securely run software.
 SGX is a |~| complicated topic, which may be hard to learn, because the documentation is scattered through official/reference documentation, blogposts and academic papers.
 This page is an attempt to curate a |~| dossier of available reading material.

 SGX is an umbrella name of *technology* that comprises several parts: